 Colin has an extensive background in advocacy and service, having contributed extensively to his college, church, and local communities for many years.
 An Andrew W. Mellon scholar at Hope College, Colin graduated with degrees in both music and history and numerous noteworthy accomplishments as a musician throughout his college career.
 As a member of PPMD’s Adult Advisory Committee, Colin has helped to shape federal policy, co-led PPMD’s national transitions conference, and participated in federal advocacy efforts on Capitol Hill.
 When asked about his experiences with the PAAC over the last year he reflected, “we all come to the table having experienced life with Duchenne or Becker, and it is awesome to be able to work together to tackle this disease”.

-Colin graduated from community college in May of 2015 and works as an IT Specialist for Letterpress Communications.
+Colin graduated from community college in May of this year and works as an administrative assistant for Letterpress Communications.
 He also dedicates time volunteering as an assistant superintendent for a local model railroad club.

 Colin joined the PAAC in 2016 after having been involved with PPMD since he was first diagnosed with Duchenne in 1998.
 While his family has been involved in all levels of the community and organization, being a part of the PAAC allowed Colin to advocate as an adult within our community.
 He has spoken at Every Single One tour venues, participated in PAAC-led meetings, advocate on Capitol Hill, and now is working with an industry partner to integrate the perspective of the adult community in their drug develop and access program considerations.